Jajá (footballer, born 1995)

-Hugo Gomes dos Santos Silva (born 18 March 1995), commonly known as Jajá, is a Brazilian professional footballer who plays as a midfielder for Liga 1 club Madura United.
+Hugo Gomes dos Santos Silva (born 18 March 1995), commonly known as Jajá, is a Brazilian professional footballer who plays as a midfielder for Liga 1 club Dewa United.

 Club career

 Early career

-Born in Rio de Janeiro, Jajá started his football career with Tigres Brasil and stayed there until 2006 when he transferred to Flamengo youth team, playing at youth level until 2015.
+Born in Rio de Janeiro, Jajá started his football career with Tigres do Brasil and stayed there until 2006 when he transferred to Flamengo youth team, playing at youth level until 2015.

 Flamengo

 On 1 January 2015, Jajá signed his first professional contract with Flamengo.
 He made his league debut on 11 September 2015 against Cruzeiro at Maracanã Stadium, the Flamengo's home ground which Flamengo won by 2–0.
 In this match, he was substituted for Paulinho at 90+2'.

 Avaí (Loan)

 On 9 May 2016, Avaí announced that Jajá came Avaí on loan.
 On 28 May 2016, he scored his first goal against Ceará.
 Avaí won the match by 4–2.
 He has played 19 games in Série B for Avaí and scored one goal.